HOW TO GET GIGS

 Top tips to prevent RSI

-• Consider using the Alexander technique
+• Consider using the Alexander technique to improve posture and movement efficiency

-• Try to stay relaxed when playing
+• Try to stay relaxed when playing; tension is one of the biggest contributors to RSI

 Sources